 If you decide to go ahead with a DIY decking clean across your natural wood deck, the first thing to do is invest in a deck cleaning solution from your local outdoor store, as well as a decking stain seal that will protect the surface from adverse weather conditions and keep the surface looking its best.

 Other aspects of a full wood decking service, as a regular clean, include sanding and sometimes even replacing boards that come loose – to maintain the decking safety in full.

 In terms of the cleaning process itself, before you get started, make sure you have the following handy and ready to use:

 - Your chosen deck cleaner solution (we suggest using Net-Trol)

 - A garden hose or pressure washer (only pressure wash if you have done so before and are well versed in how to use it safely)

-Prior to cleaning the deck surface, first, remove all garden furniture, brush away any debris and then pre-rinse the deck with water to loosen any surface-level dirt and to prime the wood ready for the cleaning solution to be easily dispersed.
+Before cleaning the deck surface, remove all garden furniture, brush away any debris and then pre-rinse the deck with water to loosen any surface-level dirt and prime the wood ready for the cleaning solution to be easily dispersed.

-Use your cleaning solution following the instructions on the container, then spread it across your decking boards using the scrubbing brush.
+Use your cleaning solution following the container’s instructions, then spread it across your decking boards using the scrubbing brush.

 Leave the cleaning solution to dwell for 15 – 20 minutes.

-The next stage is to rinse the surface, ideally using a garden hose or pressure washer before you leave it to dry and then protect your decking and apply the final sealant or wood decking oil.
+The next stage is to rinse the surface, ideally using a garden hose or pressure washer before leaving it to dry and then protect your decking and apply the final sealant or wood decking oil.